gojimmypi/IoT_BBQ/Assignments/Exercise_5.md

-# Exercise 5: State Machine Socumentation
+# Exercise 5: State Machine Documentation

 - 1 Start putting together a plan for your final project.
 Given the chapter, the main goal is to put together state machine documentation.
 This can be a flowchart or (preferably) a